0xAkarapong/HS-NLP-Final-Project/README.md

 ## License

-This project is for educational purposes as part of an NLP final project.
+This project is for educational purposes as part of Mastering NLP: Foundations to Frontiers with LLMs class final project.